-You guessed it.
+You guessed it correctly.
 I’m a strong believer in meditation.
 It’s something I practice regularly.
 And it’s helped me a lot.
-But fortunately you don’t have to take my word for it.
+But fortunately, you don’t have to take my word for it.

-Instead you can just look at what the science say.
+Instead, you can just look at what the scientists say.
 Studies and scans of the brain have consistently found that cultivating a practice of meditation literally rewires your brain – for the better.
 The benefits of meditation are endless.

 - Increases your overall focus: Meditating daily has been found to reduce mind-wandering, and increases your ability to focus on what you are doing.

-- Makes your smarter: Researchers examined the correlation between meditation and problem solving, by asking participants to complete a variation of the einstellung water jug task.
+- Makes you smarter: Researchers examined the correlation between meditation and problem solving, by asking participants to complete a variation of the Einstellung water jug task.
 The researchers found that individuals who practiced MSBR were more likely to find novel & adaptive ways of solving problems.
-Best of all this

-- Pain: a 2016 study found that mindfulness meditation helps reduce backpain in adults between the ages of 20 to 70.
+- Reduces pain: a 2016 study found that mindfulness meditation helps reduce back pain in adults between the ages of 20 to 70.

 - Reduces blood pressure: